 International patients seek Penn Medicine for the following conditions:

 - Balance disorders— Penn Medicine provides diagnosis and treatment of disorders related to balance, dizziness, vertigo and unsteadiness.
 Our clinicians have decades of experience diagnosing and treating even the most difficult cases of balance disorders.
-U.S. News & World Report ranks our balance disorders program as the best in the Philadelphia region and one of the top in the nation.

 - Hearing device implantation—Penn Medicine is the top center in the Philadelphia area for hearing device implantation.
 We surgically implant cochlear devices or Baha devices, a bone anchored hearing aid.
 Otorhinolaryngologists at Penn Medicine were some of the first in the United States to perform cochlear implant surgery in the 1980s and continue to be involved with all major research efforts in the field.